SBC-Utrecht/PyTom/README.md

 ### Installing on WSL2 (windows for linux subsystem)

 PATH environment variable will contain windows directories in the /mnt folder of your linux subsystem.
-Pytom will have an issue with reading the PATH because of the white spaces ( arg! ).
+Pytom will have an issue with reading the PATH because of the white spaces ( arrrrg :( ).
 Make sure to update the PATH by removing the windows directories.

+For WSL2 you need at least Windows 10 Pro with HyperV support.

 ## Versioning